Table of Contents

 As illustrated above, a disc stack centrifuge causes the combination of small, suspended water droplets.
 In other words, it coalesces the water particles.
 It also concurrently forces the flocculation of colloidal particles.
 These larger particles readily separate under the high centrifugal force.

-Dolphin Centrifuge supplied an Alfa Laval disc stack centrifuge for waste oil recovery is Guam.
-The customer collects fuel and oil from naval ships and cruise ships tanks.
+Dolphin Centrifuge supplied a specially modified Alfa Laval disc stack centrifuge for waste oil recovery in Guam.
+The customer collects fuel and oil from naval ships and cruise ships' tanks.

 The collected oil often contains a high proportion of emulsified oil.
 Before using our centrifuge, the customer used chemicals to separate the oil emulsion with limited success.

 We carried out a set of experiments at the customer site to check the performance of our centrifuge.
-The experiments were designed to optimize centrifuge efficiency on emulsion breaking.
+We designed the experiments to optimize centrifuge efficiency on emulsion breaking.

 From experience, we knew the centrifuge settings and fluid properties, which are vital for emulsion separation.

-To simplify the experiment, we changed the flow and temperature settings while keeping the pressure and gravity disc unchanged.
+We changed the flow and temperature settings to simplify the experiment while keeping the pressure and gravity disc unchanged.
 The following table summarizes the results of the investigation.

 The benefit of the industrial centrifuge is tabulated in the monetary terms below.